FunPythonEC/uPy-rosserial/README.md

 # uPy-rosserial
-`rosserial` a method used by ROS in order to establish communication via serial , mostly this is used with microcontrollers, which in this case are the ones responsible in some ROS applications for actuators and sensors usage.
+`rosserial` is a method used by ROS in order to establish communication via serial, basically a middleware, mostly used with microcontrollers, which in this case are the ones responsible in some ROS applications for actuators and sensors usage.

-Since there is no rosserial package for uPy as there is for Arduino, this repo has been created where every needed script to establish rosserial with uPy will be found.
+This library targets the communication between ROS and uPy with rosserial as middleware.

 ## Features
 - [x] Advertising Topics